-Fruit Salsa with Baked Cinnamon Sugar Chips is easy and delicious!
-Fresh strawberries, raspberries, tart green apple and kiwi tossed into a simple salsa.
-Serve with baked cinnamon sugar chips for the ultimate after school snack!
-Makes about 6 cups.
+Fruit Salsa with Baked Cinnamon Sugar Chips is simple and a snack both kids and adults will love!
+Fresh strawberries, raspberries, tart green apple and kiwi are combined to make a simple fresh fruit salsa!
+Serve with baked cinnamon sugar chips for the ultimate snack!
+Yields about 6 cups

 I feel like I can say pretty much anything these days and you get it.
 I mean, we did shed tears together after all.
 By the way, each and every comment has truly meant the world to me and my family, so thank you!